alexjcohen/Capstone/Code/Readme.md

-#Code
+# Code

 Code repository for the project _Understanding The Effects Of Distortion On Object Detection Models (Working Title)_

 ### Set Up and Installation

-This code can be run on any instance with a GPU but was developed on the following instance sizes
+This code can be run on any instance with a GPU but was developed on the following instance sizes:

 - AWS: _g3.4xlarge_